AndPotap/igr/README.md

 (`OptVAE`, `SOPOptimizer`), and the neural network architectures (`VAENet.py` `SOP.py`) for both the VAE and for the SOP experiments.
 * `Results`: this directory serves two purposes.
-First, it holds all the figures created by the scripts in the repo and then it contains the outputs from the experiments runs that are used as input for some figures / tables.
+First, it holds all the figures created by the scripts in the repo and then it contains the outputs from the experiments that are used as input for some figures / tables.
 * `Tests`: contains various tests for relevant classes in the repo.
 The name indicates which class is being tested.
-* `Utils`: has key functions / classes used throughout the repo: `Distributions.py` contains the GS and IGR samplers, `MinimizeEmpiricalLoss.py` contains the optimizer class for learning the parameters that approximate a discrete distribution, `general.py` contains the functions used for approximating discrete distributions, to evaluate simplex proximity and to initializing the distribution's parameters, `load_data.py` contains all the utils needed to load the data, `posterior_sampling_funcs.py`, contains the functions to sample from the posterior distribution and `viz_vae.py` contains the functions to plot the performance over time.
+* `Utils`: has key functions / classes used throughout the repo: `Distributions.py` contains the GS and IGR samplers, `MinimizeEmpiricalLoss.py` contains the optimizer class for learning the parameters that approximate a discrete distribution, `general.py` contains the functions used for approximating discrete distributions, for evaluating simplex proximity and for initializing the distribution's parameters, `load_data.py` contains all the utils needed to load the data, `posterior_sampling_funcs.py`, contains the functions to sample from the posterior distribution and `viz_vae.py` contains the functions to plot the performance over time.
-* `approximations`: contains all the scripts to approximate discrete distributions and to learn the IGR priors (more details in the next section).
+* `approximations`: contains all the scripts to approximate discrete distributions and to learn the IGR priors (more details in the Replicating section).
-* `vae_experiments`: contains all the scripts to run the VAE experiments to replicate the paper results (more details in the next section).
+* `vae_experiments`: contains all the scripts to run the VAE experiments to replicate the paper results (more details in the Replicating section).
-* `structure_output_prediction`: contains all the scripts to run the SOP experiments (more details in the next section).
+* `structure_output_prediction`: contains all the scripts to run the SOP experiments (more details in the Replicating section).

 ### Conventions
 All the scripts and saving references assume that you are running the files from the root folder of the repo (as in the first test to check that the installation was correct).
-Therefore, from the terminal run the scripts as
+In other words, from the terminal run the scripts as
 ```
 python3 path/to/script.py
 ```
+or set your IDE to run files from the root location.
 Throughout the code, the discrete tensors have the following shape `(batch_n, categories_n, sample_size, num_of_vars)`.
 Where `batch_n` is the batch size used at each iteration (selected by the user), `categories_n` is the dimension of each of the discrete variables, `sample_size` is the number of samples taken during the reparameterization trick and `num_of_vars` the number of discrete variables that the model has.
 Finally, below is a list that expands on the name of variables and hyperparameters that appear frequently in different experiment scripts.

 | Name                               | Type and Value (Example)                            | Description     |
 | :-------------------------------- | :------------------------------: | :-----------------------: |